degenrocket/spasm.js/README.md

   SpasmEventBodyV2 |
   SpasmEventEnvelopeV2 |
   SpasmEventEnvelopeWithTreeV2 |
-  SpasmEventDatabaseV2
+  SpasmEventDatabaseV2 |
+  SpasmEventBodySignedClosedV2
 ```

-After converting an unknown event to the Spasm event, you can now easily access common properties across most public messaging formats such as:
+After converting an unknown event to a Spasm event, you can easily access common properties across most public messaging formats such as:
 - `spasmEvent.action`
 - `spasmEvent.content`
 - `spasmEvent.timestamp`